Syncopated90/Syncopated90/README.md

-Second year comp sci student at KTH Kista in Stockholm.
+Third year comp sci student at KTH Kista in Stockholm.